HappyGreeny130/Satisfying-line-game/README.md

-to move tab the screen. this will be updated.
+to move tap the screen. this will be updated.